- Last Updated on 17 March 2015

 Every insured person (or his/her legal representative) is obliged to pay the regulatory fee of CZK 90 for emergency care that was provided by the first aid medical service including first aid medical service provided by the dentists.

-The legal act also exhaustively mentions the exceptions from this rule, when the insured person does not have the obligation to pay the regulation charges – for example for some preventive examinations (inspections), dialysis, protective treatment ordered by a court, obligatory treatment of an infectious disease etc.
+The legal act also exhaustively mentions the exceptions from this rule, when the insured person does not have the obligation to pay the regulation charge – namely for social reasons or if the provider finds the hospitalization necessary.

 The overall limit of 2.500 and 5.000 CZK

 If the total amount of compulsory co-payment for partially covered drugs and medicines paid by the insured person (or his/her legal representative) exceeds 5.000 CZK per a calendar year, the health insurance fund is obliged to pay the insured person (or his/her legal representative) back the exceeding amount no later than within 60 days after the end of the calendar quarter in which the limit was exceeded.

 The overall limit for children under the age of 18 and for pensioners above the age of 65 is 2.500 CZK per a calendar year.

 The healthcare provider has to issue a receipt confirming the payment of the regulation charge only upon request.